 EM-MD-110a.2

-Equitrans acknowledges that the effects of climate change, and potential developments such as regulatory matters, present pressing challenges to society and risks to our Company, and we are making strides to understand and minimize our impacts and reduce our operational Scope 1 and Scope 2 GHG emissions.
-We believe that natural gas and its associated infrastructure is, and will remain, a critical component of our nation’s energy strategy.
-We couple that belief with an awareness that working to reduce emissions associated with our operations is, and will remain, the right thing to do.
+Equitrans acknowledges the effects of climate change present pressing challenges to society and risks to our Company; however, we believe that natural gas and its associated infrastructure is, and will remain, a critical component of our nation’s energy strategy.
+Consequently, we also believe that working to reduce our associated operational emissions is simply the right thing to do.
+Because of this, we are making strides to understand and minimize our impacts and are focusing on reducing our operational Scope 1 and Scope 2 GHG emissions.

-Scope 1 carbon dioxide and nitrous oxide emissions increased due to increased fuel usage related to combustion
+• Scope 1 carbon dioxide and nitrous oxide emissions decreased due to an overall decrease in natural gas throughput and associated fuel combustion for operating equipment

-Scope 2 emissions increased, primarily due to the addition of 14 new electricity accounts associated with the installation of rectifiers used for cathodic protection and connecting part of an existing station to the electric grid for the purchase of electricity, which is produced more efficiently versus using on-site generators
+• Scope 2 emissions increased due to the addition of new electricity accounts in late 2021 and mid-2022, associated with the installation of rectifiers used for cathodic protection and converting the electricity supply for three existing compressor stations from on-site generators to purchased power

 Total Scope 1 Direct Greenhouse Gas Emissions (Metric Tons CO2e)1